gabekiriakos/Cosmos/README.md

 ---

 <b>IMPORTANT:</b><br>
-It is assumed the user has lightdm autologin enabled.  i3lock-fancy-rapid will start upon boot.
+Assuming the user has lightdm autologin enabled, i3lock-fancy-rapid will start upon boot.
 To disable this feature, comment out `exec --no-startup-id sleep 1 && i3lock-fancy-rapid 5 3` in the i3 `.config` file.

 A custom service (i3lock.service) was created as a sleep hook.
 The user name <b>must be modified</b>.
 Place in `/etc/systemd/system/` and enable using `systemctl enable i3lock.service`.